SLaks/SLaks.Blog/_posts/2015-06-12-code-snippets-conditional-casting.md

 categories: [C#, casts, code-snippets]
 ---

 _This post is the beginning of a new [series](/#code-snippets) of blog posts called code snippets.
-These blog posts will explore interesting ways to do simple tasks, or interesting ways to abuse features._
+These blog posts will explore successively more interesting ways to do simple tasks or abuse language features._

 When writing C#, you will occasionally need to check whether an object is an instance of a certain type (eg, `Button`), and use part of that type if it is.